 Figure 2: Logical topology for multi-hop (M+1)-hop communications, with i = 1,… N, N sources Si, N Destinations Di, N×M Relays Ri,m, m = 1,…,M .
 Solid lines denote target channels for node groups, dotted lines denote interference channels.

 For the multi-hop scenario for the distributed power control mechanism here, a logical topology is shown above in Figure 2.
-Here there are N×(M+1) target channel gains hi,mj , m = 1,…, M+1, and N× (M+1) × (N-1) interfering channel gains hi,m∀j≠i, j = 1,…,N, j≠i.
+There are N×(M+1) target channel gains hi,mj , m = 1,…, M+1, and N× (M+1) × (N-1) interfering channel gains hi,m∀j≠i, j = 1,…,N, j≠i.
 It is assumed that in each iterated stage of power control, that only interfering sources, or interfering relays, interfere for the same mth hop – this is enabled by separating each hop transmission, for the multi-hop scenario here, into different time slot periods s = 1,…(M+1), givings, with respect to any particular stage of power control implementation  (as  is described for single-hop in the previous subsection) .
-E.g., With M = 1 relays, and (M+1)=2 hops, on the 2nd hop, all relays Ri≠j,1 only provide interference to target destination Di (in the second hop there is no effect from 1st hop interference from sources Si≠j) – thus each Di only experiences the combined effect of (N-1) interfering channels emanation from Ri≠j,1.
+E.g., With M = 1 relays, and (M+1)=2 hops, on the 2nd hop, all relays Ri≠j,1 only provide interference to target destination Di (in the second hop there is no effect from 1st hop interference from sources Si≠j) – thus each Di only experiences the combined effect of (N-1) interfering channels emanating from Ri≠j,1.

 The cases of static fading and slow flat fading are the same in the multi-hop scenarios as for the single-hop scenario, as well as the previous descriptions with respect to priorities and the stated aims of the distributed power control are the same.
 Further there are two types of wireless communications for which the multi-hop scenario is valid for the power control mechanism here:

-3.2.1 i) Decode-and-forward communications and (ii) Detect-and-Forward communications.
+3.2.1 (i) Decode-and-forward communications; (ii) Detect-and-Forward communications

 In i) at each target relay the received signal is demodulated and decoded.
 Whereas in ii) at each target relay the received signal is demodulated (but not decoded).
 Clearly in ii), without decoding at target relays there is greater error propagation.
-However (ii) allows for less complex hardware, typically with lower power consumption.
+However (ii) allows for less complex hardware.

 With (i) and (ii), as for single-hop it is assumed the communications maintain the same priority same target pdt,i for a particular player i on any stages of particular stages of implementing the power control mechanism.
 Further with (i), the same target pdt,i is maintained for each hop m = 1,…,M+1, reaching each target SINR t,i,Dec-F which is equivalent to t,i for a single-hop can be expressed in terms of target PDR (following from eqn (6)) as: